JAN BOWEN AM – CHAIR

 Ursula is a registered psychologist and is the Company Director of Armstrong Health Care.
 In the area of the arts, particularly music, she is interested in fostering excellence in music performance by offering creative support to young people.
 She believes that music can be life-changing for young people not only contributing to their development as musicians but as ‘whole’ persons.

 Wallis has had over 15 years of experience in finance, including funds management, corporate finance, and investment banking.
-She is currently a member of the Board of Governors of the Wenona School, a Director of the Wenona Foundation, and a Director of the John Brown Cook Foundation.
+She is currently a Director of Servcorp Limited, a member of the Board of Governors of the Wenona School, a Director of the Wenona Foundation, and a Director of the John Brown Cook Foundation.
 Wallis holds a BA in Economics Modified with Mathematics from Dartmouth College in the United States.

 His Excellency General The Honourable David Hurley AC DSC (Ret’d), Governor of New South Wales